bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 --- abstract

-This specificatoin extends the Message Layer Security (MLS) credential framework with two new kinds of credential: UserInfo Verifiable Credentials and multi-credentials.
-UserInfo Verifiable Credentials allow clients to present credentials that associate OpenID Connect attributes to a key pair held by the client.
-Multi-credentials allow clients to present authenticated attributes from multiple sources, or to present credentials in different formats to support heterogeneous credential verifiers.
+This specification defines two new kinds of credential for use within the Message Layer Security (MLS) credential framework: UserInfo Verifiable Credentials and multi-credentials.
+UserInfo Verifiable Credentials allow clients to present credentials that associate OpenID Connect attributes to a signature key pair held by the client.
+Multi-credentials allow clients to present authenticated attributes from multiple sources, or to present credentials in different formats to support groups with heterogeneous credential support.

 --- middle